ualberta-mueller-group/MCGS/README.md

 This will build and then run `./MCGS_test`, and on successful completion of unit tests, the text "SUCCESS" should appear.
 Running all tests can take several seconds, depending on your hardware.

 ### Using MCGS
 `MCGS` can read input from a file, or as a quoted command line argument, or interactively from the command line via stdin.
-The example below solvies a linear clobber game `XOXOXO` twice, once with black playing first, and once with white playing first:
+The example below solves a linear clobber game `XOXOXO` twice, once with black playing first, and once with white playing first:
 ```
 ./MCGS "[clobber_1xn] XOXOXO {B, W}"
 ```